OpenSourceEconomics/respy/docs/development/contributing_to_respy.rst

 OpenSourceEconomics/respy/issues>`_ or at our :ref:`roadmap <roadmap>` to find opportunities to contribute to the project.

-If you are new to **respy**, you might want to check out issues labeled with `good-first-issue <https://github.com/OpenSourceEconomics/respy/issues?q=is%3Aissue+is
+If you are new to **respy**, you might want to check out issues labeled as `good-first-issue <https://github.com/OpenSourceEconomics/respy/issues?q=is%3Aissue+is
 %3Aopen+label%3Agood-first-issue>`_.